Redbridge Community School

 Redbridge Community School is a mixed secondary school in west Southampton, Hampshire, in the south of England.

-The school previously held specialist school status as Sports College.
+The school previously held specialist school status as a sports college.
 Today it is a foundation school administered by Southampton City Council and the Reach Cooperative Trust.

+School performance and inspection

+In inspections by Oftsed in 2005, 2008 and 2013, the school was judged outstanding.
+However, Ofsted judged the school required improvement during an inspection in 2016.
+During inspections by Ofsted in 2018 and 2023, the school was judged good.

+In 2016, Redbridge was one of five schools in Hampshire which fell below the government's target to ensure students achieved five good GCSE grades alongside sufficient progress in English and Maths.